-According to the recent Guide to the German Game Industry, issued by the German Games Industry Association in 2018, the city of Berlin hosts the largest game industry in Germany in terms of number of game studios and publishing, thus positioning Berlin in the mid-range of the BSR.
+According to the recent study “The German games industry 2019”, issued by the German Game Association in 2019, the city of Berlin, together with Hamburg, hosts the largest game industry in Germany in terms of the number of game studios and publishing companies, thus positioning Berlin in the mid-range of the BSR.

-The identified number of enterprises range from 138 in 2016 (according to the Hamburg Study) to 175 in 2017 (see game 2018), both figures however, range Berlin on top of Germany’s game industry.
-With 1,900* people working in game development, Berlin has a share of 15% in the German industry.
-73% of these are employees of which roughly 1,300 people are full time equivalents (FTE).
+There are 175 enterprises (2017).
+With 1,900 people working in game development, Berlin has a 15% share of the industry in Germany.
+72% of these are employees, of which roughly 1,300 people are full-time equivalents (FTE).
 This constitutes an average of 11 people per company.
-The number of game industry enterprises per one million inhabitants in Berlin amounts to round 49.
-Taking a closer focus on the size of the game enterprises, only four percent have more than 50 people working for them, indicating that the Berlin Game Sector is dominated by small companies.
-The average revenue of the Berlin game developing companies is 1.51 m €, positioning Berlin in the mid-range of the BSR countries.
-The ecosystem is supported by 3 interest and lobby associations and well accommodated in this respect.
-However, the availability of game-specific incubation support in Berlin shows some room for improvement with 5 general technical incubators, that of course can also cater to game start-ups, and a recent addition of a university incubator dedicated to games pre-seed and seed companies.
+Taking a closer look at the size of the game enterprises, only four percent have more than 50 people working for them, indicating that small companies dominate Berlin’s game sector.
+The average revenue of the Berlin game developing companies is 1.85 m €, positioning Berlin in the mid-range of the BSR countries.
+However, the availability of game-specific incubation support in Berlin shows some room for improvement.
+The companies are as of today supported by three interest and lobby associations, five general technical incubators and a recent addition of a university incubator dedicated to games pre-seed and seed companies.

 |Incubators with full focus on games||1|